Kanye West disputes Forbes' confirmation he is now a billionaire: "It's $3.3 billion"

-Kanye West has reportedly disputed Forbes’ confirmation that he is now worth $1 billion, instead insisting that his net worth is actually $3.3 billion (£2.6 billion).
+Kanye West has reportedly disputed Forbes’ confirmation that he is now worth $1 billion, instead insisting that his net worth is actually $3.3 billion (5.13 billion AUD).

 The rapper was said to be unhappy last year after the financial magazine refused to call him a billionaire because he had been unable to produce the paperwork needed to support the claims.